Justin-Sniesak/Kubernetes-GCP-Terraform-Enterprise-Operations/KCNA_Prep.md

 │   ├── Manifest creation
 │   └── Attach to pods
-│   └── Token obtain and review - token attribute review
+│   └── Token obtain and review - token attribute review │   ├── Troubleshooting
+│   │   └── Manifest not being applied to pod and service account
 ```
 ## Minikube
 - 08122025 Install Minikube.